nikwonder/nikwonder/README.md

 ## Interests
 I really like programming.
 Programming has been my hobby since 6-8 years old, and I still enjoy it.
 I also enjoy designing and tech stuff.
-Out of music I enjoy breakcore, and out of games I enjoy Garry's Mod and Geometry Dash.
+Out of music I enjoy breakcore, and out of games I enjoy:
+- Garry's Mod
+- Geometry Dash.
+- Counter Strike: Source

 I like pizza, and also like coffee.

 ## Projects